LinuxForHealth/lib-postgres/README.md

 ---
 ## Usage

-The postgres library is expected to be invoked through the create_postgres_pool(configuration, name) function in whpa_cdp_postgres/postgres.py.
+The postgres library is expected to be invoked through the create_postgres_pool(postgres_config, name) function in whpa_cdp_postgres/postgres.py.

 ### Configurating